 2014 SABR Analytics Panel: Medical Analysis and Injury Prevention

-We are pleased to announce the 2014 SABR Analytics Panel: Medical Analysis and Injury Prevention.
-This panel, which is scheduled for 2:00 p.m. on Thursday, March 13, will discuss how Major League Baseball and its teams are working to better diagnose, track and prevent injuries in the future.
+The 2014 SABR Analytics Medical Analysis and Injury Prevention panel on March 13, 2014, discussed how Major League Baseball and its teams are working to better diagnose, track and prevent injuries in the future.

-The scheduled panelists for the Medical Analysis and Injury Prevention Panel are:
+- Video: Watch the Medical Analysis and Injury Prevention panel (YouTube)

-For more information on the 2014 SABR Analytics Conference, visit SABR.org/analytics.
+For more coverage of the 2014 SABR Analytics Conference, visit SABR.org/analytics.